Saturday, 20 March 2010

 Semi-Automated, not Fully Automated: Dr. Deming lamented the problem of automation gone awry ("robots painting robots"): instead, he advocated human-assisted semi-automation, which allows people to change the semi-automated or computer-assisted processes, based on new knowledge.
 Compare to Japanese term 'jidoka' (which can be loosely translated as "automation with a human touch").

+"The problem is at the top; management is the problem."
 Dr. Deming emphasized that the top-level management had to change to produce significant differences, in a long-term, continuous manner.
 As a consultant, Deming would offer advice to top-level managers, if asked repeatedly, in a continuous manner.

 "What is a system?
 A system is a network of interdependent components that work together to try to accomplish the aim of the system.
 A system must have an aim.
 Without an aim, there is no system.
 The aim of the system must be clear to everyone in the system.
 The aim must include plans for the future.
 The aim is a value judgment.
 (We are of course talking here about a man-made system.)"